lifecompartmentalized/lifecompartmentalized.github.io/content/posts/polyfragmented.md

 I do not seem to have a "host", or primary, personality.
 Instead, I have one of a few clusters of parts active at any given time, which seem to change from week-to-week and month-to-month in a cyclical pattern.
 My parts do not have names---they have labels[^1].
 I shift and switch[^6] between these parts at least a few dozen times a day, even without being triggered, because I have parts I need to access as a normal part of every day living.
-Since my threshold for creating parts is so low, I believe I am still creating parts in the present-day from even mild stressors.
+Since my threshold for creating parts is so low, I believe I am still creating parts in the present-day.
 My system isn't neatly organized and structured.
 It's chaotic, messy, and unknown.
 [^5]: Some people call these subsystems.
 [^6]: I use _switch_ to denote a hard, discrete change between parts, which usually occurs when I'm triggered and can be disorienting.
 I use _shift_ to denote a smooth change between parts, which occurs more often than switching for me and can internally feel like a gear shifting in my brain.

 Now, while this may sound like a difficult way to live---and in many aspects it certainly is---I believe the language used to describe this disorder makes it sound a lot more severe than it feels internally, at least to me.
 Many of my parts share memory and are cooperative with one another.
-But because of my system structure, I struggle with many aspects of time and memory, such as knowing what day it is when I wake up in the morning, remembering what I did yesterday, or even 5 minutes ago, and losing anywhere from days to weeks of time due to a trauma trigger.
+But because of my system structure, I struggle with many aspects of time and memory, such as knowing what day, month, or sometimes year it is when I wake up in the morning, remembering what I did yesterday, or even 5 minutes ago, and losing anywhere from days to weeks of time due to a trauma trigger.
 However, I have had DID my entire life, and I have, for the most part, lived a conventionally successful life despite this.
 I know no other way of living---this is normal to me.
 Only since learning that I have DID and gaining the language to describe my experiences did I know the way I experience the world is different from most others, and could be considered disordered.
 However, this is my normal, and always has been.